DrGlaucous/DungeonMaster/Readme.md

 <cccc:cccc:cccc:data\0

 device types:
-dngl - dongle
+0 - dongle
-valid responses:
+1 - jc
-PacketGetOk //command was gotten successfully ButtonStatus //reporting a button state change
+2 - box

-judg - judge remote
+//scrapped idea: 4 char identifier dngl - dongle judg - judge remote boxx - box

-valid responses:
+response types:
-X O //button ID [x] is ON
+0 - PacketGetOk //command was gotten successfully
-X F //button ID [x] is OFF
+1 - ButtonStatus //reporting a button state change

-Ok //command was gotten successfully
+with packetGetOk, simply print response and do nothing else (format is not strict)

-boxx - box
+with button response, this is the format:
 X O //button ID [x] is ON
 X F //button ID [x] is OFF
 Ok //command was gotten successfully